natelgrw/amax_models/data/README.md

 # AMAX-1 Tables of Molecular Desciptors

-Each compound–solvent combination in AMAX-1 is represented by two distinct sets of calculated descriptors:
+Each compound–solvent combination in AMAX-1 is represented by two distinct sets of calculated descriptors.

 Compound descriptors capture detailed structural, electronic, and topological features of the molecule, computed using both PaDEL Descriptor and RDKit.